tfry-git/compressor-arduino/Readme.md

 ## Adding status indicators and parameter control

 With some luck, the above circuit will simply work for you, but in many cases you will have to do some tuning.
-In order to do that, easily, let's add some status indicators and contols:
+You can do that tuning entirely from the sketch, by adjusting the variable values near the top of the code (see the comments in the code, and the following section for details).
+However, for tuning parameters more comfortably and at runtime, you can easily add some status indicators and controls:

 - Connect four LEDs (with appropriate resistors) from pins D10 through D13 to ground.
 I suggest using green on D10, yellow and D11 and red on D12 and D13.
 - Connect a 2 by 4 button matrix to pins D4 through D9.
 D8 and D9 should be connected to the two row wires, D4 through D7 should be connected to the four column wires.